samueloblenes/open-source-potentiostat/README.md

 # Open-Source Potentiostat

-**A fully open-source, low-cost potentiostat for cyclic voltammetry and general electrochemical characterization, built for under $200 as an alternative to commercial instruments costing $5,000+.**
+**A fully open-source, low-cost potentiostat for cyclic voltammetry and general electrochemical characterization, built for under $200 as an alternative to commercial instruments.**

-> 🚧 **Status: Active development.** Not yet complete or ready for use.
+> **Status: Active development.** Not yet complete or ready for use.
 See [Build Progress](#build-progress) below for current status.

 ---

 ## Overview

-Commercial potentiostats are expensive, putting them out of reach for many student labs, hobbyists, and independent researchers.
-This project is an attempt to build a fully open - hardware, firmware, and software - potentiostat capable of electrochemical characterization, at a fraction of the cost.
+This project is an attempt to build a fully open - hardware, firmware, and software - potentiostat capable of electrochemical characterization, at a fraction of the cost of a comercial instrument.

-The instrument is built around a three-electrode electrochemical cell, using a potentiostatic control loop to maintain a precise potential at the working electrode and a switchable-gain transimpedance amplifier to measure the resulting current.
+The instrument is built around a three-electrode electrochemical cell, using a potentiostatic control loop to maintain a precise potential and a switchable-gain transimpedance amplifier to measure the resulting current.
 A Teensy 4.1 handles low-level control and data acquisition, with a Python-based GUI for control and data analysis.

 Once complete, the instrument will be validated against published cyclic voltammetry data.